MChoi-git/MChoi-git.github.io/index.md

 Hi I'm Matt!
 I'm currently working as an associate applied ML specialist at the Vector Institute in Toronto, Canada.
 I graduated with a BASc in Biomedical Mechanical Engineering and a BSc in Computing Technology from the University of Ottawa in 2020.

 Although my university experience was rooted in applied mechanics, I've developed a thorough passion for machine learning.
-I'm really interested in applying theory from linear algebra, information theory, differential geometry, and so on.
-My current interests are a combination of optimization, generative models, and large language models.
+My current interests are a combination of optimization, distributed computing, and large language models.

 If you have any questions, feel free to reach out on either [Linkedin](https://www.linkedin.com/in/matthew-choi-bmed/) or via [email](mailto:matthew.choi@vectorinstitute.ai).
 If you just want to chat, that's fine too!